 Overview

-These entities are originating from source integrations or are created in the Dreamdata model based on tracked activities performed by either the contact or the company.
+These entities are originated from source integrations or are created in the Dreamdata model based on tracked activities performed by either the contact or the company.

-Contacts or companies can perform activities (= events).
+Contacts and companies can perform activities (also referred to as events).

-This forms the foundation of an event-based data model, where an activity timeline is made for each contact and company by collecting what they did at a given time.
+This forms the basis of an event-based data model, where an activity timeline is made for each contact and company by collencting their activities over time.

 Contacts

-A contact is an email and can be associated with multiple companies.
+A contact is an email address and can be associated with multiple companies.

 If a contact is associated with multiple companies, the activity of the contact will be associated with all companies associated with that contact.